 4. Make good use of Rich Pins on Pinterest

-Here’s the thing: the kind of business you run has a target audience that lives on Pinterest.
-This is definitely something that you are going to want to include in your digital marketing strategy.
+Pinterest has been a go-to for home decor enthusiasts for many years.
+So, it’s something that you are going to want to include in your digital marketing furniture strategy.
 While you’re making a plan on how to use Pinterest to your advantage, make sure you’re making good use of rich pins.

 While a regular pin on Pinterest simply features an image and a little text, a rich pin provides so much more.
 In addition to the image, you can include pricing, the name of your business, a short description, and a button that links to your website, simplifying the buying process tremendously.

 We can’t stress enough how important it is for you to focus on Pinterest.
-This is where your target market is.
 It’s worth the effort.

 5. Use video content to show potential customers what the product looks like up close and personal

 When it comes to providing as much information as possible about your products, there are few things more efficient than video content.
-Creating content that appeals to your target audience is crucial, and video content is going to be a must-have for your digital marketing plan of attack.
+Creating content that appeals to your target audience is crucial, and video content is going to be a must-have for your digital marketing home decor business plan of attack.